Venom-Biochem-Lab/venome/docs/run.md

 > [!IMPORTANT]
 > Use the `-p` flag right after the `<cmd>` for production mode.
 This will change the default [`docker-compose.yml`](../docker-compose.yml) to [`docker-compose-prod.yml`](../docker-compose-prod.yml) in the [`run.sh`](../run.sh).
 > For example you can run `./run.sh start -p` to build in production mode.
-Or to source the schema with the init.sql you can do `./run.sh reload_from_backup -p backups/v0.0.2`.
+Or to load from a backup with production you can do `./run.sh reload_from_backup -p backups/v0.0.2`.

 ### Build commands